amitabhadey/getwikiinfo/README.md

 ## Getting Started

-Make sure that you have the required dependencies mentioned below installed in your setup, download the repository and run the getwikiinfo.py script.
+1. Install the required dependencies
+2. Download the repository
+3. Run the getwikiinfo.py script

 ### Installing Dependencies

 You will need three libraries - tkinter (to build the GUI), requests (to send in HTTP requests), and Beautiful Soup (to parse the html file).

-Tkinter comes with Python by defaults
+Tkinter is included with Python by default

-You can pip install the other two.
+You can pip install the other two libraries.
 ```
 pip install requests
 ```